Home | Blog

 L-arginine

-L-arginine significantly improves endothelial-dependent vasodilation.
-As we age, peripheral conduit and resistance arteries lose the ability to dilate effectively owing to endothelial dysfunction.
-Vascular senescence contributes to an increased risk of cardiovascular disease (CVD) with aging.
-L-arginine plays a role in numerous physiological processes including nitrogen detoxification, immunocompetence, growth hormone (GH) secretion, and insulin secretion.
 Recently, a considerable amount of attention has been placed on the ability of this amino acid to affect vascular endothelial function.
 L-citrulline is another amino acid that can increase NO(nitric oxide) production, and they are often combined in the same supplement.

 Coenzyme Q10

 Coenzyme Q10 (CoQ10) is an essential compound of the human body.
-There is growing evidence that COQ10 is linked to cardiometabolic disorders.
+There is growing evidence that COQ10 is linked to cardiometabolic health.
 Coq10 is known as the spark of life, and supplementing can be helpful for a variety of chronic and acute conditions.

 Magnesium